 But there is some good news buried in all those numbers: Heart failure is treatable in most people.
 Its symptoms can be managed, and healthy lifestyle changes can make the heart stronger, allowing you to live longer.

 However, how well you do depends a lot on, well… you!
 Do nothing, and your heart-failure will almost definitely get worse.
-Take action, and your heart will respond in kind.
+Take action, and your heart may respond in kind.
 The condition can’t be cured but it certainly doesn’t have to mean the end of your life as you know it, either.

 What do you say?
 Ready to take some control?
 Here are some ways to start.